UKCloud/documentation/articles/openshift/oshift-gs.md

 **Kubernetes**&nbsp;&nbsp;Manages containerized applications across a set of containers or hosts and provides mechanisms for deployment, maintenance, and application-scaling.

-**master server**&nbsp;&nbsp;The host or hosts that contain the controlplane components, including the API server, controller manager server, and etcd.
-The master manages nodes in its Kubernetes cluster and schedules pods to run on nodes.
+**master server**&nbsp;&nbsp;The host or hosts that contain the control plane components, including the API server, controller manager server, and etcd.
+The control plane manages nodes in its Kubernetes cluster and schedules pods to run on nodes.

 **microservices**&nbsp;&nbsp;A method of developing an application as a collection of smaller independent services.